Somaliland: Africa’s Best Kept Secret, A Challenge To The International Community? By Iqbal Jhazbhay

 In fact, Somaliland did nothing more than end a union it had entered into as a sovereign independent state and has since pulled itself up by its own bootstraps.
 Recently, Senegal, the European Union, and Somaliland’s neighbor, Ethiopia, have shown promising signs of wanting to end the impasse.

-Ethiopia hosted Somaliland President Dahir Riyale Kahin on a state visit in 2002 and 2003, and President Wade of Senegal hosted the Somaliland president in early 2003.
+Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia hosted Somaliland President Dahir Riyale Kahin on a state visit in 2002 and 2003, and President Wade of Senegal hosted the Somaliland president in early 2003.
 Somaliland’s northern neighbor, Djibouti, has also shown signs of planning to mend fences with Somaliland.
 Recently, Somaliland President Kahin made a three-day official visit to Djibouti, where it was agreed to re-establish diplomatic links and to cooperate on border security.

 A South African delegation paid a fact-finding visit to Somaliland in January 2003 and declared it to be “a challenge rather than a problem for the African Union”.
 More recently, the South African Department of Foreign Affairs sent a diplomat under UN auspices to explore the situation in Somaliland.
 In May 2003, South African Foreign Affairs Minister Nkosazana Zuma hosted the Somaliland Foreign Affairs Minister for talks on advancing peace and stability in the region.